 People often think of enrichment as toys for animals in cages, but it is much more then that.
 Enrichment is defined as providing animals with something that “increases the animal’s behavioral choices and draws out their species-appropriate behaviors, thus enhancing the animal’s welfare” (1999 AZA Behavior Scientific Advisory Group, The Shape of Enrichment).
 The Care Center’s enrichment team uses enrichment items and techniques to keep the orangutans occupied and to help keep them mentally and physically stimulated; this is important for their preparation for released into the wild.
 For the orangutans at the Center enrichment means a better life for the time they have to spend in enclosures before they go back home to the forest.

 With the large population of orangutans at the Care Center, enrichment items are always needed.
-If you would like to help donate any enrichment materials to the Center check out our enrichment wish list on the website or donate funds directly here.
+To make a donation today, click here.

 Sub-adult male Josmik being creative with high-quality burlap (hessian)

 Local Enrichment Coordinator Ibu Mariyanti making swings with helpers

 Mr. Uzhi transporting swings to the Quarantine block